 We are committed to the science of communication

-The field of speech and hearing sciences involves the study of all aspects of normal and impaired human communication, and the top-ranked University of Washington, Department of Speech & Hearing Sciences (SPHSC) is committed to understanding the fundamental processes and mechanisms involved in normal and disordered processes of speech, language, hearing, swallowing, and to improving the quality of life for individuals affected by communication and swallowing disorders across the lifespan.
+The field of speech and hearing sciences involves the study of all aspects of typical and impaired human communication, and the top-ranked University of Washington, Department of Speech & Hearing Sciences (SPHSC) is committed to understanding the fundamental processes and mechanisms involved in typical l and disordered processes of speech, language, hearing, and swallowing, and to improving the quality of life for individuals affected by communication and swallowing disorders across the lifespan.

 We are committed to teaching, research, & clinical excellence

 We have a commitment to excellence that is achieved through outstanding undergraduate offerings and graduate offerings, research programs, clinical education programs, and innovative instructional activities, and our program attributes allow students to realize meaningful scholarly growth during their studies.The Department's research, teaching, and clinical activities are focused in four major areas:

 1) the nature of language, speech, and hearing as related to the characteristics of biological systems from which they evolve and the development of these processes;